MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/client-driven-paging.md

 # Client-driven paging in ASP.NET Core OData 8
 **Applies To**:[!INCLUDE[appliesto-webapi](../../includes/appliesto-webapi-v8.md)]

-The client can implement paging by telling the OData service how many items to return for a given request.
+The client can request the OData service to return a specific number of results.
 The `$top` query option is used to limit the number of results and the `skip` query option used to specify the offset.
 For example `GET /Customers?$skip=3$top=5` will return up to 5 items starting from the 4th item in the collection (i.e. after skipping the first 3).

 Using these two query options the client can divide a large collection into separate pages and fetch the pages in separate requests.
 For example, if our collection has 25 items, and we want each page to have 10 items, then we can fetch the different page as follows:
 - First page: `$top=10`